 After I graduated college in 2004, I just couldn't enjoy myself in the corporate design environment, so I went full force into photography.
 I started working full time at the photography studio that I was still shooting weddings for, as the Director of Digital Imaging.
 I ran their digital media department during the film to digital crossover and I imported, edited, and proofed over a thousand weddings from a team of photographers.
-I continued to shoot about 30-40 weddings per year for them for about 9 years, until I started getting more and more requests to do it on my own!
+I continued to shoot about 30-40 weddings per year for them for almost a decade, until I started getting more and more requests to do it on my own.

 In 2016 I found an office for rent at Historic Sugartown in Malvern that was perfect for a small studio.
 Having a studio space was exactly what I needed, and I quickly outgrew the one room rental.
 A spot on the same property, but in a building by itself, opened up in early 2018 and I snatched it up before it even went up for rent.
 I moved in there and now have 2,000 square feet of studio and office space, plus the same gorgeous property with historic structures that I had fallen in love with over the previous two years.
 I am truly lucky to have such a fabulous space, and couldn't think up anything much better if I tried.